r-pufky/docs/apps/gpg/README.md

 1. Copy of these instructions or secondary device Internet access.
 1. A photo to associate with your GPG master key.

-This assumes usage of an ironkey with Yubukeys.
+This assumes usage of an Ironkey with Yubikeys.

 Tails Setup
 -----------